 - How to upload photos from google drive to Facebook?

 Google drive unable to process this video – why is this happening?

 When you upload your video, the file gets converted into a number of format/codec/resolution combinations behind the scenes to ensure it can be played back correctly on whatever device you’re accessing your Google Drive content later.

 This conversion process takes time and details depend on the type of format/codec your original video was in, how big the file was, what it’s resolution is, etc.

 What is the size limit of a video you are uploading to google drive?

-You can upload a video of any resolution, but maximum playback resolution is 1920 x 1080.
+You can able to upload videos of any resolution, where the maximum playback resolution that you can upload is “1920 x 1080“.

 What is the size limit of a video you are uploading to google drive per day?

 Individual users can only upload 750 GB each day between My Drive and all the other shared drives.
 Users who reach the 750-GB limit or upload a file larger than 750 GB cannot upload additional files that day.